Jain-Moksh/cpp-low-latency-trading-engine/README.md

 - Modify and adapt the code
 - Share and distribute the code

-**Conditions**:
-- You must give appropriate credit to the original author (link to this github is enough.)
-- You may not present this work as entirely your own
-- If you modify the code, clearly indicate your changes

 This project is shared in the spirit of open collaboration and learning.
 Respect for the original work is the only requirement.